Categories

 “Rebellion against the Weird.”
 Letter.
 The Guardian, 27 Jan.
 2017, p.
 12.

-It uses similar principles to an editorial in a newspaper and states the type of the publication—Letter.
+It uses principles similar to those of an editorial in a newspaper and states the type of publication—A letter.

 Book or film review